AidanMar/GSoC-2021-compara-deep-learning/README.md

 ### Running the Pipeline

 Everything in the pipeline is controlled by the snakefile.
 Each rule of the snakefile can be seen earlier in the repo.
 Here is described what each rule does, in their order in the DAG, and what script in the scripts/ folder is required for each rule.
-Whilst snakemake implements each of these rules in turn, it simply strings together a sequence of bash and python scripts which are modularised such that one can in principle take the script and run each step separately without snakemake if desired.
+Whilst snakemake implements each of these rules in turn, it simply strings together a sequence of bash and python scripts which are modularised such that one can in principle take the script and run each step separately without snakemake, if desired.
 Some modification to the input output format for each script would be required to enable this to happen.

 #### rule: select_longest